 We'll write to you at least four months before you reach Normal Retiring Age, to explain what will happen next.
+We'll include details of your pension supplement, if you are eligible to receive one.

 Please make sure you keep us up to date with any changes in your address, so that we can get in touch with you promptly when the time comes.